How Much Vitamin D Is In Fortified Milk?

 What Type Of Vitamin D Is in Milk?

 There are two types of vitamin D: vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 Vitamin D2 is a plant source of vitamin D; for example, it is naturally found in mushrooms.
 Vitamin D3 is produced naturally by the skin when exposed to ultraviolet light.
 Food sources that contain vitamin D3 include fatty fish (e.g., salmon, tuna, mackerel), fish liver oils and egg yolk.
 Vitamin D3 can also be made from lanolin.
-Most commonly added vitamin D in milk is vitamin D3.
+The most commonly added vitamin D in milk is vitamin D3.

 Many categories of foods are permitted to include up to a specified amount of vitamin D. The Nutrition Facts label will tell you the amount of vitamin D in the food and the ingredient list on a food label will tell you the type of vitamin D that has been added to the food.